cinolu-software/api.cinolu.org/README.md

-## api.fikiri.co
+## api.cinolu.org

 ## Description

-An api built with nestjs to power the fikiri.co website
+An api built with nestjs to power the cinolu.org website

 ## Installation